Sheridan-Stable/from-fisher-to-tfidf/README.md

 # A Fisher's exact test interpretation of the TF–IDF term-weighting scheme

-This repository contains computer code for reproducing the results described in the manuscript “A Fisher's exact test interpretation of the TF–IDF term-weighting scheme”.
-ArXiv preprint link: https://arxiv.org/abs/XXXX.XXXXX
+This repository contains computer code for reproducing the results described in the manuscript “A Fisher's exact test justification of the TF–IDF term-weighting scheme”.
+Journal link: https://www.tandfonline.com/doi/full/10.1080/00031305.2025.2539241 ArXiv preprint link: https://www.arxiv.org/abs/2507.15742

 ## Getting Started